Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/Related/Depression and anxiety/Can Anxiety Cause Depression if Left Untreated.md

 A sense of worthlessness is a formal symptom of depression.
 When you live with low self-esteem and self-confidence for long enough, you may be more likely to develop other symptoms of depression.

 “Anxiety tells you, ‘I can’t do this.
 This is scary.’
 So you don’t go to the dance, or you find a way to pass off the presentation at work.
 Now, self-criticism starts because you didn’t do the hard thing that was important to you.
-"This is another way anxiety leads to depression.”
+This is another way anxiety leads to depression.”

 Depletion of resources
 When you feel fear, adrenaline is released in your body to help you face the perceived threat.

-“Hypervigilance — when fight or flight is triggered easily and often — can deplete and wear out our stress hormones.”
-“It can also result in the disruption of sleep and appetite, which can result in a depressed mood.”
+Hypervigilance — when fight or flight is triggered easily and often — can deplete and wear out our stress hormones.
+It can also result in the disruption of sleep and appetite, which can result in a depressed mood.

 Effects of untreated anxiety
 Anxiety can be paralyzing, which can make it difficult to reach out for help.